 At launch, Sona was considered overpowered due to the sheer strength and usefulness of her buffs and heals (even accounting for the Necessary Drawback of being a Squishy Wizard); some players were known to ragequit if they died while laning against her.
-Today she's falling behind due to being the Jack of All Stats of support.
+Today she's falling behind due to being the Jack-of-All-Stats of support.
 So Okay, It's Average is definitely her problem.

 It should be noted, though, that she still sees regular play in tournaments, because while she isn't fancy, she's reliable, particularly her Crescendo ultimate.

 Soraka was a cornerstone of a strategy in which the team keeps a single carry-type character alive to bear down of their opponents by sheer attrition.
-Later nerfed and temporarily considered to be nearly equal to Evelynn in uselessness to many, though she's being reconsidered to be very useful to babysit and save that precious physical carry on your team... a similar strategy in which support champions with heals sustained their lane partner to a less extreme but still very significiant extent later which made them nearly impossible to budge became popular with Soraka, so that aspect of her was nerfed... to not make her useless, her Starcall ability was remade and buffed in range to allow her to zone out enemies.
+Later nerfed and temporarily considered to be nearly equal to Evelynn in uselessness to many, though she's being reconsidered to be very useful to babysit and save that precious physical carry on your team... a similar strategy in which support champions with heals sustained their lane partner to a less extreme but still very significant extent later which made them nearly impossible to budge became popular with Soraka, so that aspect of her was nerfed... to not make her useless, her Starcall ability was remade and buffed in range to allow her to zone out enemies.
 You guessed it, people still hate fighting against her.

 Don't mistake this for some champions you never see like Tristana, Soraka, Gangplank Taric or—for that matter—the other 36 members of the Original Forty.
 Unless they're in the free champion rotation for the week, you often don't see them because people, especially veterans, are more interested in the new champions than toons they've played for years.
 The Originals 40 aren't bad, they're just "old news."
 Unless they get an overhaul, like how Alistar's passive was changed to "Trample."
 In ranked matches, you see more variety.

 Yorick was released in an Obvious Beta state.
-He had a Game-Breaking Bug that would cause allies temporarily resurrected by his ult to constantly die again and again and be caught in a Fate Worse Than Death and make the team lose the match.
+He had a Game-Breaking Bug that would cause allies temporarily resurrected by his ult to constantly die again and again and be caught in a Fate Worse than Death and make the team lose the match.
 His ghouls also rarely lasted long enough to cause any form of threat whatseover so people just kited the ghouls or ignored them and shot him instead.

 Then he was buffed, deserved a nerf, and is still largely considered impossible to beat solo-top when played well.
 His personal damage-scaling is low, but he easily makes up for it by casting his ultimate on a farmed ranged-carry, giving his team an almost second example of their best source of DPS for at least ten seconds.
 He's got a rework on the way, supposedly to bring him more in line with the "Necromancer" champion Riot had intended.

 Akali is infamous for being really freaking good.
 As in "gets into a 1v3 fight, kills two and gets away easily" good.
 On the other hand, her reliance on her stealth-smoke and being a sustained-damage melee champion makes her less popular the higher level of play you go up on, as those aspects mean she will require a lot of teamwork to work in teamfights where countered her for the enemy team is fairly easy with focus-fire, hard-CC, and pink wards/Oracle's Elixir against her smoke.